Ingrid Chauvin: Early life and career

 Ingrid Chauvin was born on 3 October 1973 in Argenteuil in the department of Val-d'Oise, to a lifeguard father and a watercolor painter and documentalist mother.
 Despite her parents' opposition, Ingrid sought to become an actress since she was a child.
 Her parents then divorced when she was eight.
-After that, her mother had a relationship with a computer scientist, who is seven years younger than she.
+After that, her mother had a relationship with a computer scientist, who is seven years younger than her.
 They had a son, Jérémy, who is now a tenor.

-Since her childhood, Ingrid Chauvin wanted to become a veterinarian or an actress.
+Since childhood, Chauvin had wanted to become a veterinarian or an actress.
 After her studies, she worked as a professional make-up artist, especially for pornographic productions, while attending some castings for modeling.
 At age 19, due to her physical beauty, she posed for a number of photographers and had her first castings.
 Her first earnings allowed her to take acting classes.
 She was noticed by AB Production, which led to small roles on television.